kutsan/zsh-system-clipboard/README.md

 source /path/to/project/zsh-system-clipboard.zsh
 ```

-> Feel free to create a issue if you want to install it via your favorite plugin manager.
+> Feel free to create an issue if you want to install it via your favorite plugin manager.

 ## Usage